Are Biosimilars the Solution to High-Cost Specialty Drugs?

 A biosimilar drug is a biological drug that is very much like another biological drug (called the reference or originator drug) that has already been approved by the Food and Drug Administration (FDA).
 Biosimilars are composed of complex molecular structures that are derived from living organisms.
 To gain approval, they must be as safe as, work as well as, and work in the same way as the reference drug.

-Biosimilars may be either interchangeable or non-interchangeable.
-Interchangeable products may be substituted for the reference product without the involvement of the prescriber, while non-interchangeable products require the patient to obtain a new prescription that is written specifically for the biosimilar.
+Biosimilars may be interchangeable or non-interchangeable.
+Interchangeable products may be substituted for the reference product without the involvement of the prescriber, while non-interchangeable products require the patient to obtain a new prescription written specifically for the biosimilar.
 In order to gain interchangeable status, the drug manufacturer must conduct studies to demonstrate that when patients are switched between the originator and the biosimilar, the products demonstrate identical efficacy.
-To date, only two biosimilars have been designated as interchangeable by the FDA.
+To date, only eight biosimilars have been designated as interchangeable by the FDA, and several are not yet on the market

 Biosimilar Trends